-Mark R. Wasserman, owner and operator of the Chick-fil-A in San Antonio’s Medical Center, visited the H-E-B School of Business and Administration (HEBSBA) in June to talk to Dr. Jeannie Scott’s Capstone I class about the importance of effective leadership.
+SAN ANTONIO – Mark R. Wasserman, owner and operator of the Chick-fil-A in San Antonio’s Medical Center, visited the H-E-B School of Business and Administration in June 2016 to talk to Dr. Jeannie Scott’s Capstone I class about the importance of effective leadership.

 “I think more importantly it gives the students an opportunity to see what’s out there outside of just an academic environment and to see it from a different perspective,” Wasserman said.

 Dr. Scott, associate dean and professor of business administration, said she continues to have Wasserman speak to her classes for the same reason – to allow students to hear from a different voice in the business world.